And the Big Men Fly: Production history

 In 1963 the Melbourne Theatre Company had scheduled The Man Who Came to Dinner with Frank Thring and Alan Hopgood, which was expected to run for months at the Russell Street Theatre.
 However the play bombed unexpectedly and MTC director John Sumner needed a replacement.
 He asked Hopgood if he had any plays and Hopgood wrote And the Big Men Fly in a week.
 The play had its world premiere at Russell St Theatre in Melbourne in 1963.
 Hopgood himself played Forbes, while Dennis Miller played Jones.

 The play was filmed for television in 1963.

-The play was presented again in 1988 with Hopgood reprising the role of Forbes.
-Jones was played by Shane Connor.
+The play was presented again in 1988 with Hopgood reprising the role of Forbes and Simon Chivers as Head.
+Jones was played by Shane Connor and Lil was played by Elaine Smith.

 It educated my two kids, said Hopgood later.
 It was made into a TV mini-series and almost 250,000 copies of the script have been sold since.

 1963 TV Movie

 The play was very popular in its initial run and was filmed for Australian TV by Nine Network in Melbourne.

 It was broadcast on 5 October 1963 the night of the 1963 VFL Grand Final.

 The cast were substantially the same as for the original theatre production.

 It is not clear if the production was broadcast in other cities.